Total Quality Management (TQM)- Texas’ Points of Compliance in the Education System (Updated)

 IBM was sponsoring a session for administrators and leaders, at which a facilitator furnished by IBM was explaining how to introduce and implement the elements of TQM into local school districts.
 A curious superintendent raised his hand and asked the question “What if my older teachers don’t want to go along with these changes?”
 The answer was given without missing a heartbeat by the facilitator.
 She used her pointer and pointed to a box on the giant flowchart displayed on the screen behind her, then said, “You watch them, you document their mistakes, and then you get rid of them,” as she pointed to the box marked “Waste Management.”

-Is this the future for “experienced” educators who don’t want to do what will be expected of them under the latest re-authorization of the Every Student Succeeds Act (ESEA), now known as the Every Student Succeeds Act (ESSA)?
+Is this the future for “experienced” educators who don’t want to do what will be expected of them under the latest re-authorization of the Elementary and Secondary Education Act (ESEA), now known as the Every Student Succeeds Act (ESSA)?

 I want to give you the timeline for what I call, the “Points of Compliance,” to create the TQM model of education in Texas.
 This will show a well-coordinated, bi-partisan plan that is precisely what we are seeing here in Texas today.
 A state, by the way, that said NO to the Common Core National Standards, but “YES” to TQM and College and Career Readiness Standards.